Ida B. Wells Drive: Route description

 Ida B. Wells Drive begins at the Jane Byrne Interchange, where it intersects the Kennedy, Dan Ryan and Eisenhower expressways.
 After passing through the interchange, the Drive passes under the Old Chicago Main Post Office, then over the South Branch of the Chicago River.
 At an interchange with Franklin Street and Wacker Drive, Ida B. Wells Drive changes from a freeway to a surface street.
-It then crosses north–south streets in downtown, including LaSalle Street, Clark Street, State Street and Michigan Avenue.
+It then crosses north–south streets in downtown, including Wells Street (thus creating an intersection of Wells and Wells), LaSalle Street, Clark Street, State Street and Michigan Avenue.
 At Michigan Avenue, Ida B. Wells Drive enters Grant Park, where it ends at Columbus Drive, just west of Buckingham Fountain.

-West of the Jane Byrne interchange, Congress Parkway still exists in several disjointed segments, serving as a frontage road for parts of the Eisenhower Expressway, and as a minor street through several West Side neighborhoods.
+West of the Jane Byrne Interchange, Congress Parkway still exists in several disjointed segments, serving as a frontage road for parts of the Eisenhower Expressway, and as a minor street through several West Side neighborhoods.
 In the western Cook County suburbs of Chicago, it is known as Congress Street.